CloudCannon/rcc/README.md

 ### Rosey setup

-1. Copy the following dependencies to your project's `package.json` and run `npm i`.

-    `package.json`:

-    ``` json
-    "dependencies": {
-      "rosey": "^2.3.3",
-      "dotenv": "^16.4.5",
-      "slugify": "^1.6.6",
-      "yaml": "^2.4.2",
-      "markdown-it": "^13.0.1",
-      "unified": "^11.0.5",
-      "@inquirer/prompts": "^7.6.0",
-      "rehype-remark": "^10.0.1",
-      "rehype-parse": "^9.0.1",
-      "rehype-stringify": "^10.0.1",
-      "remark-stringify": "^11.0.0",
-      "rehype-format": "^5.0.1",
-      "unist-util-visit": "^5.0.0",
-      "smartling-api-sdk-nodejs": "^2.11.0",
-    }
-    ```

-2. Copy the `rosey-connector`, and `rosey-tagger` directories to your project.

-3. Run `node rosey-connector/generate.mjs` in the terminal in the root of your directory to generate a config file.
-If you want you can just skip to the next step and one will be generated for you.
+1. Run `npx rosey-cloudcannon-connector generate-config` in the terminal in the root of your directory to generate a config file.
+If you want you can just skip to the next step and one will be generated for you on the next CloudCannon build.

-4. Commit and push your changes, and wait for the CloudCannon build to finish.
-Then pull your changes down to your local.

-    All the files you need to get going will have been generated as part of the CloudCannon build.

-> [!NOTE]
-> If you skipped generating a configuration file via the CLI **add at least one language code to the `locales` array** in the `rosey/rcc.yml` file.
-Remember to replace the placeholder urls if using either of the link features.
-Once again commit and push, then wait for the CloudCannon build to finish.
-Then pull your changes down to your local.

-5. Add a `translations` collection to your `cloudcannon.config.yml`.
-If you have the [collection_groups](https://cloudcannon.com/documentation/articles/configure-your-site-navigation/#options) configuration key defined, remember to add `translations` to a collection group, so that it is visible in your sidebar in CloudCannon.
+2. Add a `translations` collection to your `cloudcannon.config.yml`.
+If you have the [collection_groups](https://cloudcannon.com/documentation/articles/configure-your-site-navigation/#options) configuration key defined, add `translations` to a collection group, so that it is visible in your sidebar in CloudCannon.

-    If your site is nested in a subdirectory and you're using the [source](https://cloudcannon.com/documentation/articles/configuration-file-reference/#source) key you'll need to remove it, and manually add the subdirectory to each path that needs it (probably just your collections).
-The translations collection's path `rosey` does not need the prefix of the subdirectory since it lives in the root of our project.
-Schema paths in CloudCannon are not affected by the `source` key, so do not need updating.

     `cloudcannon.config.yml`